 Dr. Shilts successfully lead the effort in 2008 to transfer the scientific surveys from a state agency to the university, creating a major research institute.
 Other notable accomplishments under his leadership include doubling grant funding; maintaining stable core state funding; promoting inter-survey scientific collaboration; working with the Illinois Department of Transportation to bring the Illinois State Archaeological Survey (ISAS) into the Institute; changing the process for the transfer of Institute funding from the state to the university; leading efforts to pass legislation in 2013 recognizing ISAS and creating seven state scientist positions; and creating the Prairie Lighting Symposium for Institute staff to share their work with colleagues in a day of lightning talks.
 He also changed the Institute’s original name to the Prairie Research Institute, creating a strong identity.

-From 1995 to 2008, Dr. Shilts was director of the Illinois State Geological Survey where he made detailed three-dimensional geologic mapping a priority, recognizing that understanding the thick glacial deposits that blanket most of Illinois is critical to the state's economy and environment.
-Shilts also strengthened Survey efforts to create a comprehensive energy utilization program.
-The ultimate goal of the energy program is to ensure that Illinois abundant coal, oil, and biofuel resources are utilized in an environmentally benign way.
-Shilts also made the Surveys' research accessible and understandable to the non-geologists who must use it in their planning and decision-making.
+From 1995 to 2008, Dr. Shilts was Chief of the Illinois State Geological Survey (ISGS).
+During that time he made detailed, three-dimensional geologic mapping a priority and strengthened efforts to create an energy program, ensuring that Illinois’ abundant coal, oil, and biofuel resources can be utilized in an environmentally benign way.

 You may download Dr. Shilts' curriculum vitae here.